Tweetsie Railroad: Tourist attraction

-Tweetsie Railroad became a popular tourist attraction, and quickly evolved into the first theme park in North Carolina—and one of the first in the nation.
+Tweetsie Railroad became a popular tourist attraction, and quickly evolved into the first theme park in North Carolina — and one of the first in the nation.
 A western town and saloon were built around the original depot area.
-A train robbery and cowboy-and-Indian show were added to the train ride, playing off the Wild West theme that was very popular at the time on television and in movies.
-The theme was enhanced by regular visits from Charlotte's WBTV television personality/singing cowboy Fred Kirby, who hosted a popular children's show.
+A train robbery and cowboy-and-Indian show were added to the train ride, playing off the Wild West theme that was very popular at the time on television and in motion pictures.
+The theme was enhanced by regular visits from singing cowboy Fred Kirby, who hosted a popular children's television show on Charlotte NC's WBTV.
 In 1961, a chairlift and amusement ride area was constructed on the central mountain inside the rail loop, and over the decades the park has been expanded with additional rides, attractions, shops, zoo and restaurants.

-In 2017, Tweetsie Railroad's 60th anniversary season, the park introduced the "Tweetsie Christmas" holiday-themed event.

-Dollywood
+Dollywood Connection

-In 1961, Grover and Harry Robbins built another train ride and tourist attraction called "Rebel Railroad" in the Smoky Mountains near Pigeon Forge, Tennessee.
-Originally featuring a Civil War theme, the park was renamed "Goldrush Junction" in 1966 and re-themed to a Wild West concept very similar to Tweetsie Railroad.
+In 1961, Grover and Harry Robbins built another theme park called "Rebel Railroad" in the Smoky Mountains near Pigeon Forge, Tennessee.
+Originally featuring a Civil War theme in connection with the war's centennial, the park was re-themed in 1966 as the Wild West "Goldrush Junction", very similar to Tweetsie Railroad.
 The Robbins brothers sold Goldrush Junction in the late 1960s, and it subsequently went through various owners.
-In 1976, Jack and Pete Herschend of Branson, Missouri bought the Pigeon Forge facility and redeveloped it as "Silver Dollar City".
+In 1976, Jack and Pete Herschend of Branson, Missouri bought the park and redeveloped it as a sister park to their original park,Silver Dollar City.
+The new park was known as Silver Dollar City Tennessee.
 In 1986, country music star Dolly Parton became a part-owner with the Herschends and the theme park became today's Dollywood.
 The railroad continues to run as the Dollywood Express.

 General information

 Tweetsie Railroad is located on US 321 between Boone and Blowing Rock, North Carolina.

-Tweetsie Railroad's Wild West-themed operating season is from April to October, The park is open weekends in the spring and autumn, as well as daily from Memorial Day weekend until mid-August.
-In addition, the park is open on Friday and Saturday nights from late September through the month of October for the very-popular "Ghost Train" Halloween event.
-The park then closes for daytime operations; then re-opens on select evenings starting in around Thanksgiving for "Tweetsie Christmas", which runs through the month of December.
-Other special events are held throughout the season, including a large fireworks display on the Independence Day Fourth of July, and Railroad Heritage Weekend in August, which focuses on the history of Tweetsie Railroad's narrow-gauge locomotives.
+Tweetsie Railroad's Wild West-themed operating season is from April to October.
+The park is open on weekends in the spring and autumn, and Thursdays through Mondays (closed Tuesdays and Wednesdays) from Memorial Day weekend until mid-August.
+In addition, the park is open on Friday and Saturday nights from late September through the month of October for the popular "Ghost Train" Halloween event.
+The park then closes for daytime operations, then re-opens on select evenings after Thanksgiving for "Tweetsie Christmas", which runs through the month of December.
+Other special events are held throughout the season, including a large fireworks display on the Fourth of July, and Railroad Heritage Weekend in August, which focuses on the history of Tweetsie Railroad's narrow-gauge locomotives.

-Tweetsie Railroad is open from early April through October, and on select nights in late November through December for the Tweetsie Christmas event.
-In addition to the Wild West train adventure and the amusement rides, Tweetsie Railroad has a variety of live entertainment shows featuring talented performers selected from the immediate area and from the Southeast.
-The park hosts numerous special events each season, including Letterland-themed days in May for school groups, visits by Thomas the Tank Engine and a very popular nighttime "Ghost Train" Halloween event in October.
+In addition to the Wild West train adventure and the amusement rides, Tweetsie Railroad has a variety of live entertainment shows.
+The park hosts numerous special events each season, including Letterland-themed days in May for school groups, a week-long "Day Out With Thomas" event in June featuring Thomas the Tank Engine and a nighttime "Ghost Train" Halloween event in October.